MichaelLynn1996/imagenet/README.md

 - Download the ImageNet dataset from http://www.image-net.org/
     - Then, and move validation images to labeled subfolders, using [the following shell script](https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh)

+## Preparing pretrained weights

+You can download pretrained weights and then put it in /pretrained_models/hub/checkpoints directory.

+If you didn't see this directory, create it by yourself.

 ## Training

 To train a model, run `main.py` with the desired model architecture and the path to the ImageNet dataset: